How to Access Property Records in Illinois

 - Notarization and execution are at the bottom, where everyone signs to make it legal.

 Illinois uses three main types of deeds: general warranty deeds, special warranty deeds, and quitclaim deeds.
-They also allow special purpose deeds like life estate deeds, trustee deeds, deeds in lieu of foreclosure, and transfer on death deeds.
-Not all states allow a transfer of death deed, but Illinois does.
+It also allows special purpose deeds like life estate deeds, trustee deeds, deeds in lieu of foreclosure, and transfer-on-death deeds.
+Not all states allow a transfer-on-death deed, but Illinois does.

 Property Tax Records